Get it on Amazon »

 We could quibble and say that the requirement to believe the gospel is a separate element also—but this seems confused to me.
 Obviously one must believe the message to act on it, but this is just a standard feature of any discourse, and so it is, as philosophers would say, trivially true and thus uninteresting.

 Jesus’ death receives even less focus.
 I’m not suggesting that the atonement doesn’t underwrite our justification; obviously it does (e.g., Romans 5:9).
+[Indeed, I have written extensively on the theological and pastoral importance of getting this right: D. Bnonn Tennant, On the atonement (December 2008/July 2016).]
 But I am pointing out that in the Bible’s own gospel summaries, our salvation is not generally framed within Jesus’ death for sin.
 Jesus’s death is not even always mentioned explicitly.
 It is only linked to atonement once (1 Corinthians 15), and is half the time omitted entirely (Acts 17; Romans 1).
 Rather, it is the resurrection which receives focus.

 This is true sometimes even in more focused discussions of justification, because the resurrection is God’s acquittal of Jesus through the overturning of his death sentence—which in turn is the basis for our own acquittal before him.
 See for instance Romans 4:25; 1 Corinthians 15:17.